tdammers/ghc-wiki/newcomers-tutorial.md

 changes, commit them separately from functional changes, so someone looking back through the change logs can easily distinguish them.

-In general, it's much better to write code that is transparent than to write code that is short.
+It's much better to write code that is transparent than code that is short.

 #### Comments